EcoFDI

 Climate & Growth

 EcoFDI expanded its climate change mitigation programs, responding to the growing threat of flooding and agricultural disruption across the Niger Delta.
-The organisation continues to grow its network of resource persons, partner organisations, and community stakeholders.
+The organisation continues to grow its network of resource persons, partner organisations, and community stakeholders across the Niger Delta, South Eastern and North Central States.

 Learn what drives us forward